quoll/SnomedTC/README.md

 ### doubling
 This program implements the full algorithm A. Final conversion from the adjacency matrix to source/destination pairs is performed on the GPU.

-This program requires the Nvidia CUDA compiler.
+This program requires the [Nvidia CUDA compiler](https://developer.nvidia.com/cuda-downloads): NVCC.

 ### iterative
 This program implements the full algorithm B.

-This program requires the Nvidia CUDA compiler.
+This program requires the [Nvidia CUDA compiler](https://developer.nvidia.com/cuda-downloads): NVCC.

 ### serial
 This program implements algorithm C.

-Only the GNU C++ compiler is required.
+Only the [GNU C++ compiler](https://gcc.gnu.org/) is required.

 ## Building
 To build everything, type: